Cambodia

 Sunrise at Angkor Wat.

-A couple stands beside the ruins of a Ta Prohm Temple in Cambodia.
+A couple stands beside the ruins of the Ta Prohm Temple in Cambodia.

 Atmospheric Ta Prohm Temple.